gioblu/PJON/examples/ARDUINO/Local/ThroughSerial/NucleoBlinkTest/README.md

 ![PJON STM32 Nucleo Blink example seen in the oscilloscope](images/PJON-TS-Nucleo-oscillo.jpg)

-The packet is transmitted and a synchronous acknowledgment is sent by the recipient immediately after reception.
+The packet is transmitted and a synchronous acknowledgement is sent by the recipient immediately after reception.